David J. Niemeyer

 The Village of Tinley Park is governed by a Board consisting of a Village President, Village Clerk, six-member Board of Trustees and professional staff administered by a Village Manager, an Assistant Village Manager, a

-and department heads, with support from a Village Attorney and Village Engineer.
+and department heads, with support from a Village Attorney.

-Department heads report to the Village Manager and Assistant Village Managers, who in turn report and make recommendations to the
+Department heads report to the Village Manager and Assistant Village Manager, who in turn report and make recommendations to the

 and are responsible for the implementation of Village Board policies and decisions, and the Village's